 Members called to God’s Church now are not just called to receive salvation for themselves.
 The Church of God has a job to do, to preach the good news of the Kingdom of God and help members prepare to serve in that Kingdom (Matthew 24:14; 28:19-20).

 So Church members are not only firstfruits of the Kingdom, but workers preparing for the great fall harvest season.
-The fourth step in God’s plan is represented by the Feast of Trumpets.
+This was foreshadowed in the Old Testament observance that came to be called Pentecost.

 The Bible teaches that there are seven “feasts of the LORD” and they are all listed in Leviticus 23.
 Verses 15-16 tell how to know when to celebrate this festival.
 Starting with “the day after the Sabbath” during the Feast of Unleavened Bread when a wave sheaf was offered, “seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath.”